 Character.AI is the most feature-rich AI companion for creative writing in 2026, with the largest library of community-built characters, deep roleplay capabilities, and an ecosystem built around collaborative storytelling.
 It’s also the most dangerous app on this list: an F safety rating (22/100), documented incidents involving minors, and ongoing lawsuits mean it comes with real risks that writers need to understand before diving in.
-Kindroid is the strongest alternative for writers who want serious customization without the worst safety record in the category.
+AI Dungeon is the strongest pick for writers focused on open-ended interactive fiction, and Kindroid is the strongest alternative for writers who want serious character customization without the worst safety record in the category.

 Key Takeaways